cranberry-sam-school/CS4273-ratpack-app/Deployment/Deployment.md

 sudo gem install cocoapods # optional
 ```

-5. Prepare the application
+5. Prepare and start the application.
+The command `npm start` will automactially try to install expo, when asked if you would like to continue with the expo instillation, press ‘y’.

 ```
 yarn install
 npm start
 ```

-This command will also install expo, when asked if you would like to continue with the expo instillation, press ‘y’.

 6. A new browser window will be opened after the builds are complete.
 The page will give you the option to start the application on an Android device/emulator, run on an iOS simulator, or run in the web browser.
 You can select your preferred option.